Jaquiez/Mobot/README.md

 # OgreBot

-A free to use discord bot that you can [add to your server for free](https://discord.com/oauth2/authorize?client_id=800188621230833735&permissions=8&scope=bot)
+A multi-use discord bot that you can [add to your server for free](https://discord.com/oauth2/authorize?client_id=800188621230833735&permissions=8&scope=bot)

 **Features**
 * Play youtube and spotify music in voice channel!
 (Soundcloud in development)